CloudLabsAI-Azure/purviewlab/modules/module14.md

 ## 2. Author and Publish policies for an Azure Storage

-1. In the Microsoft Purview governance portal, navigate to the Data policy feature using the left side panel as shown
+1. In the Microsoft Purview governance portal, navigate to the Data policy feature using the left side panel and then click on **New Policy**.

     ![Create policy](../images/module14/14.07-create-policy.png)